smenjas/science-notes/on-the-method-of-theoretical-physics.md

 to their words, fix your attention on their deeds.
-To him who is a discoverer in this field, the products of his imagination appear so necessary and natural that he regards them, and would like to have them regarded by others, not as creations of thought but as .given realities.
+To him who is a discoverer in this field, the products of his imagination appear so necessary and natural that he regards them, and would like to have them regarded by others, not as creations of thought but as given realities.

 These words sound like an invitation to you to walk out of this lecture.
 You will say to yourselves, the fellow's a working physicist himself and ought